hyperledger/fabric/docs/source/couchdb_tutorial.rst

 -------------------------

-Indexes will be deployed to each peer's CouchDB state database once the chaincode is both installed on the peer and started on the channel.
+Indexes will be deployed to each peer's CouchDB state database once the chaincode has been installed on the peer and deployed to the channel.
 You can verify that the CouchDB index was created successfully by examining the peer log in the Docker container.

 :guilabel:`Try it yourself`